Entering the European market for handwoven rugs

 Importer specifications

 You should pack handwoven rugs according to the importer’s instructions.
-They have their own specific requirements for the use of packaging materials, filling boxes, palletisation and stowing containers.
-Always ask for the importer’s packaging specifications, which are part of the purchase order.
+They have their own specific requirements for packaging materials, palletisation and stowing containers.
+Always ask for the importer’s order specifications, which are part of the purchase order.

 Damage prevention